 STRUGGLING WITH AN ADDICTION TO DRUGS AND ALCOHOL?
 ALLOW OUR EXPERTS TO HELP YOU LIVE YOUR BEST SOBER LIFE TODAY!

-Stimulants affect the brain in several ways, but most excite the central nervous system to increase wakefulness, alertness, movement, and energy.
+Stimulants affect the brain in a variety of ways, but most excite the central nervous system to increase wakefulness, alertness, movement, and energy.

 Some cause euphoric effects by increasing the amount of “feel good” chemicals like dopamine, norepinephrine, and serotonin in the brain.
 They may do this by slowing or stopping a process called reuptake.

-When the nervous system sends signals throughout the body, they do it by passing neurotransmitters between nerve cells called the synapse.
-When a presynaptic neuron (the message sender) releases a neurotransmitter (the message carrier) into the synapse, it is received by the postsynaptic neuron
+When the nervous system sends signals throughout the body, it does it by passing neurotransmitters between nerve cells called the synapse.
+When a presynaptic neuron (the message sender) releases a neurotransmitter (the message carrier) into the synapse, it is received by the postsynaptic neuron.

 Drugs like cocaine and meth block the reuptake of the neurotransmitter dopamine.
 The excess of chemicals is caught in the synapse and floods receptors in the postsynaptic neuron, intensifying its effects.